Published 12:08 IST, October 18th 2019

 Advertisement

 During his speech, Zuckerberg also criticised Chinese censorship.
-He said serious threats to expression are coming from places such as China, where social media platforms used by protesters are censored, and from court decisions restricting location of internet users’ data in certain countries.
+He said serious threats to expression are coming from places such as China, where social media platforms used by protesters are censored, and from court decisions restricting the location of internet users’ data in certain countries.

 Advertisement